Japanese students call for greater awareness of climate change | The Japan Times

 After the symposium, Minori Yoshimi, a 22-year-old environmental activist and Waseda University student, called on young people to raise awareness of climate change.

-Young people “should strongly recognize that global warming is an issue that directly impacts everyday lives in the future,” Yoshimi said.
+Young people “should strongly recognize that global warming is an issue that will directly impact everyday lives in the future,” Yoshimi said.